 2. Place your first color vinyl on the cutting mat according to the Cricut cutting directions.
 Be sure to use a roller to adhere the vinyl to the mat securely before cutting.
 Place your vinyl with the shiny side DOWN on the mat.

 3. Cut using the Cricut Maker then weed out (remove the extra vinyl) from the outside area around the design.

-4. Cut the remaining vinyl piece while you are weeding out the first one.
+4. Cut the remaining vinyl piece while you are weeding out the first one using the weeding tool.

 7. Turn the shirt over, press again on the back for an additional 20 seconds.
 Turn shirt to the front, peel off the plastic vinyl backing while it’s still warm (you can tell if your vinyl isn’t set completely it will peel off with the backing.
 You may need to re-press if it’s not completely adhered to the shirt.)

 Putting the vinyl on the shirts is more or less the same for each design.
-The Cricut Maker will tell you which colors to use for each step, just follow the general directions above.
+The Cricut Maker will tell you which colors to use step by step, just follow the general directions above.

 I have already done all the design work, so all you have to do is press “Make It”!

 It’s so much fun to whip up a new shirt to go with your favorite me-made jeans!
 More on the jeans later!